 Youth Education and Encouragement Programs

 Thirty years ago, more than 66% of all children walked or biked to school.
 Today, less than 13% of all students enjoy the many benefits associated with walking or biking to school.
-They don’t learn how to safely ride a bicycle.
-They don’t get the exercise at a time when physical education classes are being cut.
 The Wisconsin Bike Fed can work with you to get a program started at your kid’s school that encourages children in your community to walk or bike to school.
-We can point you in the right direction or come in with a turnkey program complete with instructors, bicycles, and a proven curriculum designed around your district’s learning target.
+We can point you in the right direction or come in with a turnkey program complete with instructors, bicycles, and a proven curriculum,

 Benefits of Safe Routes to School programs include: